grendel-consulting/steampipe-plugin-kolide/.github/SECURITY.md

   encryption keys, or a field in security.txt in a backwards-incompatible manner
 - We will increment the MINOR version when we otherwise change this file or the security.txt in a backwards-compatible manner
-- We wil increment the PATCH version for minor typos or similar
+- We will increment the PATCH version for minor typos or similar

 ### Version History